friemen/aggregate/README.md

                          :relations {<relation-kw> {}}}}
 ```

-Each entity is represented by it's entity-kw and a corresponding
+Each entity is represented by its entity-kw and a corresponding
 map.
 Each of these entity maps contains general options in an
 `:options` map, for example the functions to be used for read, insert,
 update and delete, and a map of relations.

-Each relation consists of it's relation-kw, as it is used in
+Each relation consists of its relation-kw, as it is used in
 concrete data, and options.
 The options depend on the type of the
 relation.
 The mandatory `:relation-type` must have one of the values
 `:one>`, `:<many` or `:<many>`.
 The other mandatory entry is the